containerd/nydus-snapshotter/docs/configure_nydus.md

 ### kubeconfig-based authentication

-This is another way to enable lazy pulling of private images on Kubernetes.
+This is another way to enable lazy pulling of private images on Kubernetes, Nydus snapshotter will start a goroutine to listen on secrets (type = `kubernetes.io/dockerconfigjson`) for private registries.

+#### use kubeconfig file

-Following configuration enables nydus-snapshotter to access to private registries using kubernetes secrets (type = `kubernetes.io/dockerconfigjson`) in the cluster using kubeconfig files.
+Following configuration enables nydus-snapshotter to access to private registries using kubernetes secrets in the cluster using kubeconfig files.

 ```toml
 enable_kubeconfig_keychain = true